-- 3. Attach Arizona Form 301, applicable credit forms, and your own schedules to the back of the return. - If you are claiming a credit for taxes paid to another state or country, attach copies of the other state's or country's filed return. - 5.
+- 3. Attach Arizona Form 301, applicable credit forms, and your own schedules to the back of the return. - 4.
+If you are claiming a credit for taxes paid to another state or country, attach copies of the other state's or country's filed return. - 5.
 If you have tax exempt interest income, be sure to attach a schedule listing the payors and the amount received from each payor. - 6.
-If you itemize, be sure to attach Arizona Schedule A(PY), or A(PYN), and a copy of the federal Schedule A.
+If you itemize, be sure to attach Arizona Schedule A(PY), or A(PYN), and a copy of the federal Schedule A. - Do not send correspondence with your return.